 Blue Data Lab

 Welcome!
-This is the temporary workspace for the Blue Data Lab.
-We study police violence and surveillance.
+This is the basic workspace for the Blue Data Lab.
+We study police violence, surveillance, and tech.
+Here is an incomplete list of open potential projects.
+Below is a list of ongoing or completed projects:

 This project studies the the Mapping Police Violence database.
 Outputs include:

-1. The homological persistence of police violence: analysis and limitations (with Dawson Kinsman) preprint code
+1. The homological persistence of police violence: analysis and limitations (with D. Kinsman) preprint code

 We use topological data analysis, namely persistent homology and persistence landscapes, to study trends in fatal police violence in the US between 2016 and 2022.
 The results of our analysis do not reveal any novel trends or characterizations about our data, but we are able to determine clusters where police violence occurs and de- termine the stability of these clusters using persistence landscapes.
 In other words, our findings on the homological persistence of police violence confirms general expectations on where police violence is concentrated.
 We also discuss the inherent methodological limitations of analyzing police data, also called Blue Data, and consequently the need from broader analyses involving other data sets in order to account from the full scale of the policing apparatus and the consideration of critical questions surrounding the function of policing and carcerality at large.